awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/)

 **[Step 1: Enable Access to Billing Data on Your AWS Test Account](#tutorial-billing-step1)**
-By default, only the AWS account owner \([AWS account root user](id_root-user.md)\) has access to view and manage billing information\.
+If you create a single AWS account, only the AWS account owner \([AWS account root user](id_root-user.md)\) has access to view and manage billing information\.
 IAM users cannot access billing data until the account owner activates IAM access and attaches policies that provide billing actions to the user or role\.
 To view additional tasks that require you to sign in as the root user, see [AWS Tasks that Require Account Root User](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.
+If you [create a member account](https://docs.aws.amazon.com/cli/latest/reference/organizations/create-account.html) using AWS Organizations, this feature is enabled by default\.

 **[Step 2: Create IAM Policies That Grant Permissions to Billing Data](#tutorial-billing-step2)**
 After enabling billing access on your account, you must still explicitly grant access to billing data to specific IAM users or groups\.
 You grant this access with a customer managed policy\.